Car accidents are one of the most common causes of serious injuries in San Bernardino.

 How Long Does It Take to Settle a Car Accident Claim?

-A car accident case that has to go to trial in California can take one year or longer from beginning to end, depending on the availability of the courthouse in your county and the length of the investigative or discovery period.
+A car accident case that proceeds to trial in California can take one year or longer, depending on court schedules and the length of the investigation or discovery process.
+If a case proceeds to trial, legal representation may assist in navigating the process.

 Your Options if You Lost a Loved One in a Car Accident